iseliget/capstone-project/README.md

 ## Capstone Project of Math 191: Predicting foreign exchange rate

+### Code structure
+ `main.r`: This is the file you should load.
+It will load the following three.
+ `dimred_functions.r`: Contains functions used to perform dimension reduction.
+ `reg_functions.r`: Contains functions used to perform dimension reduction.
+ `misc_functions.r`: Miscellaneous functions such as computing sharpe ratio.

 ### Methodology
 We employ a variety of dimensionality reduction techniques: